 5.4 MME-specific adaptations of basic vulnerability testing requirements and related test cases

-Editor’s Note: Take TR 33.806, Annex B.5, as a starting point and note MME-specific adaptations, if required.
-Note subclauses as “void” or “no adaptation needed” as appropriate.

-5.4.1 Introduction

-5.4.2 Port Scanning

-5.4.3 Vulnerability Scanning

-5.4.4 Robustness and fuzz testing
+All text from TS 33.117, 5.4 also applies to MMEs.
+There are no MME-specific adaptations or additions to this text.

 all the text in B.5 is generic and does not include any MME-specific text.

 The requirement is formed according to the requirement template in TR 33.916.